wpengine/hwptoolkit/examples/next/render-blocks-pages-router/README.md

 ### Prerequisites

 1. Node.js 18.18 or later
-2. npm or other package manager
+2. npm or another package manager

 ### Clone the repository